Corby 34 For Sale - £49,500

 2 pipecots for offshore racing.
 These attach to the hull in the middle of the boat, using the fittings provided.

-An Eberspacher diesel heater was fitted to the boat in 2012.
+new diesel heater was fitted to the boat in 2023.
 This is useful for both cruising and offshore racing purposes.
-I tested it in September 2019, and it is fully operational (instructions are in the chart table).

 Electric oil-filled radiator heater and dehumidifier – great for winter layups and keeping the boat warm and dry in general.
 Plus extension leads.

-Various safety equipment – flares (might be out of date), EPIRB, set of lifejackets, lifelines, jackstays, dan buoy, seabrake (emergency steering), rescue sling, throw line, grab bag.
+Various safety equipment – flares, EPIRB, some lifejackets, lifelines, jackstays, dan buoy, seabrake (emergency steering), rescue sling, throw line, grab bag.

 Simrad tillerpilot – great for cruising or double-handed sailing, will steer to apparent wind angle or fixed course as desired.